victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 'TORdiff': 0.0,
 'AstRdiff': 0.0}
 ```
-Interestingly, the grid search model only used the two stats that measure team performance (Elos and Net Rating) and ignored the rest.
-Due to requiring so many samples to fill a leaf node, this

 This Decision Tree Regression model provided the most interesting predictions.
+The grid search model also only used the two stats that measure team performance (Elos and Net Rating) and ignored the rest.
 The most notable is that it correctly identified that no ties (WMargin = 0) occur in basketball.
-Another interesting result is that at its best hyperparameters, the decision tree regressor groups win margins into ~10 discrete categories rather than a smooth line shown in all of the linear models above.
+Another interesting result is that at its best hyperparameters, the decision tree regressor groups win margins into a few discrete categories rather than a smooth line shown in all of the linear models above.
 In doing so, it sacrifices some ability to pinpoint exactly what the point margin to be, and instead generalizes matchups to fit in a few categories.

 ## Betting Simulation